AlanFoster/alanfoster.github.io/src/pages/workshops/jest/features/index.markdown

 ![](./test-coverage.png "Example of Jest showing the percentage of code that was successfully tested")

+## Interactive Command Line

+Jest comes with an interactive command line which can help you control which tests you wish to test.

 ## What's different?

 There are various testing libraries in existence already.
 Why would a developer choose Jest, over something else - such as Mocha, or Jasmine?